langtukqs/wordpress-snippets/README.md

 If you need any new snippets, drop me a message in the pull request.
 ## Current Snippets
 1. [acf-frontend-ajax](./acf-frontend-ajax/): Snippet to Add ACF form to the frontend and submit the form via AJAX.

-## Snippets to be added soon
-1. WordPress post syncing plugin.